henningte/irpeat/README.md

 ### How to use

-You can load ir in R with:
+You can load irpeat in R with:

 ``` r
 library(irpeat)